Raymond DorayAd. E. Partner, Lawyer

 • The Best Lawyers in Canada, Lawyer of the Year, Administrative and Public Law, 2019

-• The Best Lawyers in Canada in the fields of Administrative and Public Law and Privacy and Data Security Law, since 2014
+• The Best Lawyers in Canada in the field of Privacy and Data Security Law, since 2019

 • Advocatus Emeritus (Ad.
 E.)